Who Is Jocelyn Bell Burnell?

-In 1965, Bell Burnell began her graduate studies in radio astronomy at the University of Cambridge.
+In 1965, Bell Burnell began her graduate studies in radio astronomy at Cambridge University.
 One of several research assistants and students working under astronomers Anthony Hewish, her thesis advisor, and Martin Ryle, over the next two years she helped construct a massive radio telescope designed to monitor quasars.
-By 1967 it was operational and Bell Burnell was tasked with analyzing the data it produced.
-After spending endless hours poring over the charts, she noticed some anomalies that didn’t fit with the patterns produced by quasars and called them to Hewish’s attention.
+By 1967, it was operational and Bell Burnell was tasked with analyzing the data it produced.
+After spending endless hours pouring over the charts, she noticed some anomalies that did not fit with the patterns produced by quasars and called them to Hewish’s attention.

 Over the ensuing months, the team systematically eliminated all possible sources of the radio pulses—which they affectionately labeled Little Green Men, in reference to their potentially artificial origins—until they were able to deduce that they were made by neutron stars, fast-spinning collapsed stars too small to form black holes.

 Their findings were published in the February 1968 issue of Nature and caused an immediate sensation.
 Intrigued as much by the novelty of a woman scientist as by the astronomical significance of the team's discovery, which was labeled pulsars—for pulsating radio stars—the press picked up the story and showered Bell Burnell with attention.
 That same year, she earned her Ph.D. in radio astronomy from Cambridge University.

 However, in 1974, only Hewish and Ryle received the Nobel Prize for Physics for their work.
 Many in the scientific community raised their objections, believing that Bell Burnell had been unfairly snubbed.
 However, Bell Burnell humbly rejected the notion, feeling that the prize had been properly awarded given her status as a graduate student, though she has also acknowledged that gender discrimination may have been a contributing factor.